Quito & Galapagos Islands Trip Details

 Don’t leave valuables unattended.

-US Citizens please consider registering with US State Department's “SMART Traveler Program” who can contact your family in case of emergency.
+US Citizens, please consider registering with the US State Department's “SMART Traveler Program,” which can contact your family in case of emergency.

 Weather

-The coast, including the Galapagos Islands, has warm weather.
-The average temperature is around 87 degrees Fahrenheit or 28 degrees Celsius.
-We recommend light clothing, comfortable and water resistant shoes, and a sweater or jacket for some cold nights.
-It’s also recommended to bring sunglasses, a hat, bug repellent, and plenty of sunscreen.
+On the coast, including the Galápagos Islands, the weather is warm with an average temperature of around 87 degrees Fahrenheit or 28 degrees Celsius.
+For cooler nights, we recommend wearing light clothing, comfortable and water-resistant shoes, and a sweater or jacket.
+It’s also a good idea to bring sunglasses, a hat, bug repellent, and plenty of sunscreen.

 cultural information